Ivan the Terrible (Treblinka guard): Identity

 On 29 July 1993, the Israeli Supreme Court overturned the guilty verdict on appeal.
-The ruling was based on new evidence, the written statements of 37 former guards at Treblinka (some of whom had been executed by the Soviet Union, others died of old age, and could therefore not be cross-examined) that identified Ivan the Terrible as another man named Ivan Marchenko (possibly Marshenko, or Marczenko).
-One document described Ivan the Terrible as having brown hair, hazel eyes, a square face, and a large scar down to his neck; (Demjanjuk was dark blond with gray eyes, a round face, and no such scar.)
+The ruling was based on new evidence, the written statements of 37 former guards at Treblinka (some of whom had been executed by the Soviet Union, and others who had died of old age, and could therefore not be cross-examined) that identified Ivan the Terrible as another man named Ivan Marchenko (possibly Marshenko, or Marczenko).
+One document described Ivan the Terrible as having brown hair, hazel eyes, a square face, and a large scar down to his neck; Demjanjuk was dark blond with gray eyes, a round face, and no such scar.
 According to one testimony, Marchenko was last seen in Yugoslavia in 1944.
-According to the testimony of Nikolai Yegorovich Shelayev, a Russian Treblinka gas chamber operator, he and Marchenko together with two Germans and two Jews, operated the motor which produced the exhaust gas which was fed into gas chambers.
-Shelayev and Marchenko were transferred from Treblinka to Trieste in July 1943 where Marchenko guarded German warehouses and a local prison.
-In 1944, as Allied forces approached, Marchenko and a driver named Gregory "fled in an armored car to the partisans in Yugoslavia."
+According to the testimony of Nikolai Yegorovich Shelayev, a Russian Treblinka gas chamber operator, he and Marchenko together with two Germans and two Jews, operated the motor which produced the exhaust gas that was fed into gas chambers.
+Shelayev and Marchenko were transferred from Treblinka to Trieste in July 1943, where Marchenko guarded German warehouses and a local prison.
+In 1944 as Allied forces approached, Marchenko and a driver named Gregory "fled in an armored car to the partisans in Yugoslavia."
 Shelayev last saw Marchenko in the spring of 1945, in Fiume, where he saw him coming out of a brothel.
 Marchenko told Shelayev that he had joined the Yugoslav partisans.
-As late as 1962, the Soviet authorities were looking for him.
+As late as 1962, Soviet authorities were looking for him.
 The Soviet documents created enough reasonable doubt to disqualify Demjanjuk, and his previous conviction was overturned.
 Some of the exculpatory evidence that led to Demjanjuk's release in 1993 had come to light years before and was deliberately withheld from the Israelis by the Office of Special Investigations (OSI) of the US Department of Justice, which had urged Israel to charge him with being Ivan the Terrible.